Note: If you're using the FotoWeb Pro interface, this article does not apply to you. Click here to to learn how to add metadata in FotoWeb Pro.

 - Make a selection of assets in the grid.

-- Click on Add metadata in the Action bar.
+- Click on Edit metadata in the Action bar.

 The metadata dialog will appear and show the fields in the current metadata set.
 If you're working with an album, where files can originate in different archives (and thus, have different metadata sets) the only the fields that are common for all archives are shown.

-- Add metadata to the fields you would like to modify.
+- Edit the metadata of the fields you would like to modify.

 The checkbox next to the field will be activated to indicate that the content of that field will be replaced with new content in the entire selection of assets.